HeyPublisher/amazon-book-store/README.md

 ###About Us

-Developed by the fine folks at [Loudlever, Inc.](http://www.loudlever.com), this plugin allows blog owners and WordPress publishers to monetize their content through [Amazon affiliate sales](http://associates.amazon.com).
+This plugin allows blog owners and WordPress publishers to monetize their content through [Amazon affiliate sales](http://associates.amazon.com).
 We believe that it should be as easy for site owners to use our tools, so if you experience any difficulties getting things set up please email us at: wordpress@loudlever.com.

 ###Installation